 Some facilities provide low-cost care or treatment that can be paid for on a sliding scale.
 Others may provide treatment completely free of charge, but in most cases, you must show proof that you are in need of this particular treatment type (either proof of low income, financial debts, or another clear basis for need).
 Those who are looking for a more luxurious experience and are willing to pay for additional comforts can find treatment facilities that provide hotel-like accommodations, amenities, and other benefits, as well as more high-end treatment options.
 Attending one of these private facilities is not necessary to recovery, but it can make the process much more relaxing.

 Overall, you should consider your particular budget and your needs before choosing a facility and make sure that the program you do choose fits those requirements.
-Suboxone treatment comes at many different costs, and there are a number of facilities that will fit your financial plan.Call 800-290-3952 Today
+Suboxone treatment comes at many different costs, and there are a number of facilities that will fit your financial plan.Call 800-290-3952 Today Who Answers?

 Where Should I Go for Help?

 If you have been abusing your prescription of Suboxone, it is important to tell your doctor.
 They will likely be able to find a program that fits your needs and will help you stop abusing this dangerous drug.
 However, other individuals may be able to help you find a rehab facility as well.

 Friends and family members who love you and want you to recover from your addiction will be indispensible to your overall recovery and can help you look for a facility that fits your needs.
 You may also want to consult with your spiritual counselor, herbalist, or another practitioner who could help you find a holistic program in your area.
 In addition, doctors and nurses at your local free clinic can help you find low-cost or no-cost facilities, as they will have likely referred other patients there before.